1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 layout: default
 title: Dos and Don'ts
 name: doAndDont
-parent: oData
+parent: OData
 nav_order: 4
 ---

 ## Dos and Don'ts

-This section contains useful dos and don'ts for developers programming SAP Gateway applications and optimizing performance.
+This section contains useful dos and don'ts for developers programming SAPUI5 applications using OData and optimizing its performance.

 ### Dos